Open Bible Data Home About News OET Key

 כְּתַפּ֨וּחַ֙

-An apple tree is a tree that produces apples, a round, pleasant tasting fruit that is about the size of an adult human’s fist and has a pleasant smell.
-If your readers would not be familiar with this type of fruit, you could use the name of a similar fruit in your area that grows on trees or you could use a more general term.
-(Bible scholars are not totally certain that the word the ULT translates as apple refers to an apple.
-It could refer to an apricot or another type of fruit so if your readers are not familiar with apples but they are familiar with apricots you could “apricot” instead of a general term.
-Alternate translation: “Like a tree that produces pleasant tasting fruit” or “Like a fruit tree” “Like an apricot tree”
+An apple tree is a tree that produces apples, a round, pleasant-tasting fruit.
+Bible scholars are not certain that the word the ULT translates as apple refers to what we now call an apple.
+It could refer to an apricot or another type of fruit.
+If your readers would not be familiar with these types of trees, you could use the name of something similar in your area, or you could use a more general term.
+Alternate translation: [Like a tree that produces pleasant tasting fruit] or [Like an apricot tree]

 Note 4 topic: figures-of-speech / explicit